AdobeDocs/aep-mobile-sdkdocs/src/pages/home/base/mobile-core/lifecycle/behavior-reference.md

 The following flows are examples of incorrect implementations that can lead to unexpected lifecycle data.

-### Start-after-start
+### Consecutive `lifecycleStart` API calls

-Start-after-start causes the Lifecycle extension's shared state version to be updated, but crucially, the start time in persistence **is not** changed.
-Start-after-start means that:
+1. Consecutive `lifecycleStart` calls are ignored.

-1. No new session detection logic will be run nor will lifecycle data will be incremented.
+2. A consecutive `lifecycleStart` call will trigger a new shared state event.
+However, the Lifecycle data is not updated from the initial `lifecycleStart` call, and the session start timestamp is also unchanged.

-2. All lifecycle data calculated in the shared state dispatched as a consequence reflect the original start time, not any start-after-start timestamps.
+### Consecutive `lifecyclePause` API calls

-This behavior is only ungated after a pause is seen, and the next start will handle session timeout and other lifecycle logic as normal.
+Consecutive `lifecyclePause` calls will update the persisted pause timestamp.
+On the next `lifecycleStart` API call, the last pause timestamp is used to determine if the previous session has timed out and a new session is started.

-### Pause-after-pause
+### Scenario troubleshooting

-Pause-after-pause causes the Lifecycle extension's pause timestamp in persistence to be updated to the most recent pause seen.
-There is no gating behavior like in the start-after-start case.
-The largest consequence of an unintended pause-after-pause is usually stitching together distinct sessions.
+**Missing pause, app terminated**

-**Missing pause, app terminated** (looks the same as a standard crash, but the reason for the missing pause is different)
+This scenario looks the same as a standard crash, but the underlying reason is an app implementation that causes a missing `lifecyclePause` call.

 1. ...
 2. `lifecycleStart`